Ziaad-Khaled/the-legend-of-zelda/README.md

 ### Normal Enemies

 Normal Enemies are found in the Overworld level.
 They are initially idly standing in camping sites in small groups.
-Once Link approaches their camping area or begins attacking them from a distance, the enemies are alerted and start sprinting towards Link to attack him.
+Once Link approaches their camping area or begins attacking them from a distance, the enemies are alerted and start sprinting toward Link to attack him.
 The enemies will continue to attack Link until either Link or all of the enemies are killed.

 Alerted enemies can perform different actions such as light and fast horizontal attacks, heavy and slow vertical attacks, trying to reach Link if he is out of range, reacting to damage upon being hit, briefly waiting between attacks, or dying when their health points reach zero.
 The enemies' health is displayed via a health bar on top of them in world space.